Vasile-Hij/light-dark-mode-theme/README.md

  > `$ curl localhost:80`

  or copy `localhost:80` in your browser to visualize the beauty of css page.

+## AWS Amplify
+- CI/CD is made by using `main` branch of this repository to AWS Amplify.
+For routing I have used AWS Route 53 and `nameserver` was added to my hostname provider to acces Amplify using my name [Vasile Hij](https://www.vasilehij.com).

 ## Extra
  - adaptive for any browser size